TABLE OF CONTENTS

 4.1 Application and Registration Forms

-Information is collected with BBVS INC’s staff applications, student and staff registration forms, police check forms as well as credit card and address information.
+Information is collected with TORONTO ARTS ACADEMY’s staff applications, student and staff registration forms, police check forms as well as credit card and address information.
 This information is collected for the verification of payment information and communication purposes.
 Payment information is shared with our secure payment processor to process payments.

 When it comes to the collection of personal information from children under 13, the Children’s Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, the nation’s consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children’s privacy and safety online.
 We do not specifically market to children under 13.